genrnd/soc-aes-accel/README.md

 INSTALL
 -------

-After building the project `aes-crypto-api-iface.ko` shall appear in the current directory.
+After building the project `soc-aes-accel.ko` shall appear in the current directory.
 It is commonly placed in `/usr/lib/modules/<kernel-version>/` on the target machine; then one should run `depmod` so that the module is loaded automatically once the kernel finds appropriate platform device.
 Alternatively,